Skip to main content

 Office Address: Cocke Hall B013

 John L. Nau III Assistant Professor of the History and Principles of Democracy and Assistant Professor of Classics.
 She is a scholar of Greek literature and cultural history and a member of the first faculty cohort in the University of Virginia’s Democracy Initiative.
 Her research centers on the texts and practices of ancient education, and how institutions of schooling in antiquity shaped the legacy of Classical Greece to the present.
-Her most recent articles have appeared in Classical Philology and Greek, Roman, and Byzantine Studies.

 Research Interests